There’s no cure for HIV/AIDS, and there are only a few drugs that are available to control the virus.

 Why is medication (ARV drugs) to fight HIV so important?

-A main goal of ART is to reduce a person’s viral load to an undetectable level.
+The main goal of ART is to reduce a person’s viral load to an undetectable level.
 The lower your viral load, the better.

 When people with HIV take effective treatment, the amount of HIV in their body fluids falls drastically, to the point where there is not enough HIV to pass on to someone else.

 A person has an undetectable viral load when there are so few viral copies of HIV in their blood that a blood test cannot detect them.
 Viral load is measured in units called ‘copies’.
-The standard blood tests used in clinics can measure viral load down to 20 or 50 copies per millilitre of blood.
+The standard blood tests used in clinics can measure viral load down to 20 or 50 copies per milliliter of blood.
 Anything less than this is called ‘undetectable’.

 If someone has an undetectable viral load, it does not mean they are cured of HIV.
 They are still HIV positive.
 If they stop taking HIV treatment, their viral load will increase again.

 Please note: Not everyone taking HIV treatment has an undetectable viral load.
 After starting HIV treatment, it can take as long as six months for a person’s viral load to become undetectable.
-Until then they may still be infectious.
+Until then, they may still be infectious.